preemptive/dasho-samples/java/simpleapp/README.md

 ## Overview

-Demonstrates DashO using a simple application.
+Demonstrates using DashO with a simple application.

 ## Setup

-See the main [README](../README.md) for the neccesary requirements.
+See the main [README](../README.md) for the requirements.

 ## Running